 The purpose of a bed hold is to ensure that a child can return to the same placement setting in order to promote attachment and continuity of care.
 Therefore, bed holds are only applicable if the child is returning to the same foster home within the PCP agency or same program within a PCC residential facility.
 If it is not the intent for the child to return to the same placement of program, a bed hold request will not be approved.

-- Requests approval in writing (sample Request for Bed Hold form) from:
+- Requests approval in writing for the following types of bed holds from:

 - The SRA or designee (SRAA or SRCA) to hold a bed for up to two (2) weeks for a child who is away from a placement with the intent for a child to return to the same placement (for foster care this means the child will return to the same family that he/she left) during those two weeks;

-- The SRA when requesting a bed hold for a child who is AWOL.
+- The SRA or designee (SRAA or SRCA) when requesting a bed hold for a child who is AWOL;

 - The FSOS for up to two (2) weeks when a child has a temporary stay at a psychiatric hospital and the child is expected to be released within two (2) weeks;